googanhiem/gords-ha-addons/usb-backup/DOCS.md

 ### `folders`

 The list of folders you want to sync with the remote machine.
-If this base folder is empty the addon will skip it (this is designed to prevent unmounted network drives from being deleted).

 ### `folders` - `source`

-The source folder for rsync. (the addon has access to `config, share, media, backup, addons and ssl`)
+The source folder for rsync. (the addon has access to `config, share, media, backup, addons and ssl`) If a source folder is empty the addon will skip it (this is designed to prevent unmounted network drives from being deleted).
+Do not add a trailing `/`

 ### `folders` - `options` (optional)

-Use your own options for rsync.
-This string is replacing the default one and get directly to rsync.
-The default is `-avuh --delete`.
+You can us your own options for rsync ([more details](https://linux.die.net/man/1/rsync)).
+Be careful as some options are pretty destructive.
+If blank the default is `-avuh --delete`.

 ### `external_folder`

 The base folder on the external usb drive or usb stick for syncing the folders.
 Sub-folders with the folders from above will be created there.
-This path should not start with `/`.
+This path should not start with `/` nor end with one.

 ### `external_device`

-If you need to pin down a specific device to make your backup too, here is the option.
-Per default the device is `/dev/sda1`.
-Make sure to adjust it when for example running Home Assistant from a external drive.
-The `sda1` will be a partition of the Home Assistant drive.

-If no device is specified all available devices will be displayed in the log.
-No sync takes place without device.
+Run the addon once with this blank and it'll show you what is plugged in.
+It will show you all the partitions and details on each drive model.

+A bit lost, here are some suggestions,
+ - Running hass on a raspberry pi with a sd card boot drive and you plug in one usb drive with one partition - it will be `/dev/sda1`
+ - Using a PC/x86 machine with one internal harddrive, your usb drive will most likely be `/dev/sdb1`
+ - If you are using proxmox/unraid/supervised... you know what you're doing.

+No sync takes place with this blank.

-Available options: `/dev/sda1`, `/dev/sda2`, `/dev/sda3`, `/dev/sdb1`, `/dev/sdb2`, `/dev/sdb3`, `/dev/sdc1`, `/dev/sdc2`, `/dev/sdc3`
+Format: `/dev/sd(drive-letter)(partition-number)` Do not add a trailing `/` Available options: `/dev/sda1`, `/dev/sda2`, `/dev/sda3`, `/dev/sdb1`, `/dev/sdb2`, `/dev/sdb3`, `/dev/sdc1`, `/dev/sdc2`, `/dev/sdc3`

 ### `snapshots`
-Not true snapshots - These allow for files that are deleted or changed during an update to be stored for a set amount of time in dated `snapshot` folder.
+Not true snapshots - these allow for files that are deleted or changed during an update to be stored for a set amount of time in dated `snapshot` folder.
 Think of it like a recycle bin - that also protects against file changes.
 You can choose how long they are stored by setting the `snapshot_keep_days`.
 Default is 60 days.
 Don't use snapshots if you're regularly deleting/changing large amounts of data to make space for other files - as the snapshots will take up space until cleaned.

 ## Automation example
-This automation runes usb-backup after creating a restore point (which will be shored in the backups folder - this allows for easy hass backups).
+This automation runs usb-backup after creating a restore point (which will be stored in the hass `backup` folder).

 ```
 alias: Run usb-backup every Sunday night